olavt/KubernetesRaspberryPI/README.md

 ```
 The addresses above are just examples.
 Replace with the approperiate addresses for your environment.

-### Change hostname / change local timezone
+### Change hostname

-Invoke the raspi-config utility to change the hostname, enable SSH and change the local timezone:
+Invoke the raspi-config utility to change the hostname:
 ```
 sudo raspi-config
 ```
-You will find the SSH option under "5 Interfacing Options".

-You may also want to change the local timezone.
-The "Change Timezone" option is under "4 Localisation Options".

 ### Reboot the Raspberry PI
 ```